emwalks/Memorize/README.md

 This repo keeps track of my progress following [Stanford's CS193P course](https://cs193p.sites.stanford.edu/) (resources dated Spring 2021).

+Note the Xcode version used in lectures is 12.5, targeting iOS 14.5.

 ## Project 1: Memorize

 An updated version of [Concentration](https://github.com/emwalks/Concentration) for  SwiftUI